ednahayes/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 are Web apps that load a single HTML page and dynamically update that page as the user interacts with the app

 5. What is a directive in Angular? are extended HTML attributes with the prefix ng- .
 The ng-app directive initializes an AngularJS application.
+A directive is any extension to HTML provided by Angular.

 ## Git